ZipCPU/wb2axip/README.md

   This particular version can only handle bus aligned transfers.
 A separate version that can handle unaligned transfers is available for purchase.

-  *This core has been formally verified.*
+  *This core still has problems, particularly with misaligned addresses and lengths.*

 - AXISINGLE is a (to be written) core that will also be an [AutoFPGA](https://github.com/ZipCPU/autofpga) companion core.
 Slave's of